OpenCAPI/oc-accel-doc/web-doc/docs/actions-doc/hls_udp_512.md

 !!!Note
     In simulation the CMAC bloc is always in loopback mode when selected.

-## In SHORT
+## Some Details

 !!!Note
     Only one CMAC bloc is available and only in OC-AD9H3 card at the time of writing.

 The main application software will tune the number of packets to read, the MAC Address and the IP of the FPGA.
-All these exchanged data are contained in a structure defined in https://github.com/OpenCAPI/oc-accel/blob/master/actions/hls_udp_512/include/action_udp.H and shared with the hardware.
+All these exchanged data are contained in a structure defined in https://github.com/OpenCAPI/oc-accel/tree/master/actions/hls_udp_512/include/action_udp.H and shared with the hardware.

 In return hardware will provide simple statistics.